 The Woma Python has a cream to yellow belly with a grey, olive, golden brown or rich red-brown back, ringed with darker bands.
 The body is broad and flat in profile, tapering to a small, thin tail.

-The Woma Python are found throughout arid and semi-arid Australia from coastal Western Australia to western Queensland.
+The Woma Python is found throughout arid and semi-arid Australia from coastal Western Australia to western Queensland.

 The lifespan of many of our reptiles has not been studied in great detail, many are considered to live an average of 20 - 30 years.